PaulJette/FormGenerator/README.md

 private const string JsonFilePath = "formConfig.json";
 ```

 Change this constant to use a different configuration file.
+NOTE: 'expandedFormConfig.json' is included in wwwroot.
+This file contains additional elements to test the generation of a larger form.

 ### JSON Structure